-I was able to present at the Triangle InfoSeCon on the Johns Hopkins University Cryptographic Knowledge Base that I am overseeing along with Seth Nelson and Matthew Green.
+I was able to present at the Triangle InfoSeCon on the Johns Hopkins University Cryptographic Knowledge Base that I am overseeing along with Dr. Seth Nielson and Dr. Matthew Green.
 The idea for the Cryptographic Knowledge Base came out of a presentation that I did last year at the Triangle InfoSeCon about the Standardization of Vulnerability Testing.
 I had a section about the cryptographic best practices for configuring SSH and TLS.
-An audience member asked me a question “can you find this information in one place or web site?”
+An audience member asked me a question “Can you find this information in one place or web site?”
 I responded “no” and that I had to do research across multiple websites, standards, and search the latest research papers.
 A graduate student from Johns Hopkins, Ren Hao, came up to me after my talk and told me his Master’s project related to the Standardization of Vulnerability Testing presentation, and we exchanged LinkedIn information.
 I had an idea of creating a knowledge base with the authoritative backing and expertise of Johns Hopkins University.
 One place with practical cryptographic knowledge written not for cryptographers, but information technology administrators, developers, and managers.
 I ran the idea past Ren Hao, and he thought it was a good idea.
 Ren decided to talk to the director of his department at JHU.
 I worked with Cisco to write a gift grant to Johns Hopkins to fund the knowledge base for three years, but our goal is to get other corporate sponsors so that it can stay funded.

 What is the knowledge base?